 Facilities provided by the Industrial Enterprises Act 2016 In addition to the concessions, facilities and incentive or protection granted by FITTA, all other such facilities provided by Industrial Enterprises Act 2016 and other prevailing laws are granted but not facilities available to sick industries.
 Foreign exchange transaction and facilities (Section 25 & 26) Foreigners and companies can open and operate bank account in any of the commercial bank in Nepal and transact in Nepalese currency, foreign currency or both currencies with prior approval of NRB.
-Foreign investors can avail foreign exchange facilities in the open market for the following purposes: Payment to the experts, highly skilled technicians, manage erial level employees • principal or interest of bond or debenture To repatriate e income invested and earned by entity Hiring expatriates managerial a nationals are of training a labor law ha patriates as experts, in key managerial position and technical staff can be made by entities only a not available for such positions.
+Foreign investors can avail foreign exchange facilities in the open market for the following purposes: Payment to the experts, highly skilled technicians, manage erial level employees · principal or interest of bond or debenture To repatriate e income invested and earned by entity Hiring expatriates managerial a nationals are of training a labor law ha patriates as experts, in key managerial position and technical staff can be made by entities on a not available for such positions.
 The entities and development of Nepali staff to replace the as restricted the number of expatriates that care f 5% of the total workforce. ly when qualified Nepali have been provided the onus expatriates.
-Furthermore, the position is a workforce, N ents: Restricting hiring of expatriates in key many many many many many many many man obalized world with moving sas this will impede in Industrial Security Industries established under foreign investment shall be provided security at par with Visa Type Issued to Duration Visas Non-Tourist Visa A foreign national visiting Nepal for conducting study, research or survey for investment in Nepal.
+Furthermore, the position is a workforce, N nents: Restricting hiring of expatriates in key man impediment to foreign investment.
+In this glandle Nepal should not restrict employing expatriates local managerial and technical capabilities in the obalized world with moving sas this will impede in Industrial Security Industries established under foreign investment shall be provided security at par with domestic companies.
+Visas Visa Type Issued to Duration Non-Tourist Visa A foreign national visiting Nepal for conducting study, research or survey for investment in Nepal.
 Up to 6 months Business Visa A foreign investor or dependent family member or authorized representative of such foreign investor or dependent family of such authorized representative.
 Until the foreign investment is retained In case investment is made by a company in excess of the prescribed amount, visa facility shall be granted to maximum two persons and their immediate family member.
-Residential Visa Foreign investor who, at a time, makes an investment in excess of US\$ 1 million (previously one hundred thousand dollar) or in equivalent convertible foreign currency.
-Residential visa granted to the investor and dependent family until such investment is retained Non-Tourist Visa Foreign specialist, technician or managerial staff working in industry As per necessity
+Residential Visa Foreign investor who, at a time, makes an investment in excess of US\$ 1 million (previously one hundred thousand dollar) or in equivalent Residential visa granted to the investor and dependent convertible foreign currency. family until such investment is retained Non-Tourist Visa convertible foreign currency.